Thanduriel/wimp_s/readme.txt

 AdjustTargetAcc[Shift]  - hold in combination with AccForward/AccBackward
-                          to change the target speed that will be held Brake[Tab]              - Set the target speed to zero Fire[LeftMouse]         - fires all weapons targeting the ray of the cursor RollCW[Q]               - rolls the ship around the forward axis RollCCW[E]
+                          to change the target speed that will be held Brake[Tab]              - Set the target speed to zero Fire[LeftMouse]         - fires weapons in the first group targeting the ray of the cursor FireOther[RightMouse]	- fires weapons in the second group RollCW[Q]               - rolls the ship around the forward axis RollCCW[E]
 Inventory [I]           - opens/closes the inventory
 SwitchTactical[Space]   - once unlocked switches to the tactical targeting
-                          mode that allows usage of special weapons Pause[P]                - opens the pause menu
+                          mode that allows usage of special weapons LockTarget[R]			- locks on a ship closest to the center of the screen Pause[P]                - opens the pause menu

 MECHANICS ##############################